mp-se/gravitymon/src_docs/source/configuration.rst

 * **HTTP URL 1:**

    Endpoint to send data via http.
-Format used Format used :ref:`data-formats-ispindle`
+Default format used Format used :ref:`data-formats-ispindle`.
+You can customize the format using :ref:`format-editor`.

    If you add the prefix `https://` then the device will use SSL when sending data.

 * **HTTP URL 2:**

    Endpoint to send data via http.
-Format used :ref:`data-formats-ispindle`
+Default format used :ref:`data-formats-ispindle`.
+You can customize the format using :ref:`format-editor`.

    If you add the prefix `https://` then the device will use SSL when sending data.